crystal-lang/crystal/_gitbook/syntax_and_semantics/virtual_and_abstract_types.md

 peter = Person.new "Peter", Cat.new
 ```

-If you compile the above program with `--hierarchy` you will see this for `Person`:
+If you compile the above program with the `hierarchy` command you will see this for `Person`:

 ```
 - class Object